This diploma has one stage comprising 120 credits.

 You should apply for credit transfer before you register, at least 4 weeks before the registration closing date.
 For more details and to download an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Diploma in Economics.
+On successfully completing this course, we’ll award you our Diploma in Economics.

 Recognition in your country

 If you intend to use your Open University qualifications to seek work or undertake further study outside the UK, we recommend checking whether your intended qualification will meet local requirements for your chosen career.
 Read recognition in my country.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.